ScriabinOp8No12/Go-puzzles-website/README.md

 - `POST /api/sgfs/current`: Upload new SGFs to the current user's SGF table
 - `PUT /api/sgfs/:sgf_id/current`: Edit the SGF name, player names, or player ranks
 - `POST /api/sgfs/:sgf_id/current/puzzles`: Create a new puzzle from the user's SGF (either manually or from AI's suggestion).
-Difficulty is calculated by taking the average of the two ranks of the players that played the game, then converting that Go rank into an elo rating.
+Difficulty is calculated by taking the rank of the player that made the mistake, then converting that Go rank into an elo rating.
 If there are no ranks, it'll default to 1500 elo (which should be around 5-7k range)
 - `GET /api/sgfs/:sgf_id/current/puzzles/:puzzle_id/mistakes`: Get the move numbers of the best puzzles according to KataGo.
 Use heuristics, something like 10-12 simple rules to tell Katago how to look for a good puzzle with clear right/wrong answers!